-Zebra calls the X-701 their “tactical ballpoint” which relays the ruggedness of its build as well as the companies intention with the pen.
-This is an all-purpose, all-weather pen (-30 degrees F to 250 degrees F) that it designed for use in every condition, there the F-701 is very tough but has shortcomings.
-Specifically the F-701 is hard to use with gloves because it is narrow and it does not use a pressurized ink refill.
-The X-701 also has a non-reflective matte black paint job where the F-701 is a shiny steel.
+Zebra calls the X-701 their “tactical ballpoint” which relays the ruggedness of its build as well as the company’s intentions.
+This is an all-purpose, all-weather, all-temperature (-30 degrees F to 250 degrees F) pen that was designed for use in every scenario.

-The X-701 has a few significant upgrades over the F-701, including the inclusion of a lanyard clip and a wider body.
-The most notable upgrade though is the use of a non-pressurized ballpoint refill that is pressurized when the knock is pressed.
+The X-701 has a few significant additions to the F-701 as well.
+This includes a lanyard clip at the top of the pen, so it can be hung around your neck or from a backpack, making it considerably harder to lose.
+The most notable upgrade though is the use of a non-pressurized ballpoint refill that is pressurized when the top is pressed.
 This is a patent pending technology that is very similar to that used in the TomBow Airpress pen.
 With the ink pressurized the pen can write at any angle, including upside down.

-In summary, the X-701, in many ways, feels like a step backward from the F-701, not a more extreme version.
+In summary, the X-701, in many ways, feels like a step backward from the F-701, not a more extreme version (as the “X” in the name would suggest).

 Zebra X-701 Ballpoint Information